FELIPEACASTRO/finops-aws-bdr/replit.md

 ## Overview

-FinOps AWS is an enterprise-grade serverless solution for intelligent AWS cost analysis, usage monitoring, and optimization recommendations across 246 AWS services (60% boto3 coverage - focused on high-impact services).
-It functions as an AWS Lambda application, providing comprehensive financial analysis, operational monitoring, and optimization insights.
-The solution includes an **Automated Financial Consultant powered by Multiple AI Providers** (Amazon Q Business, OpenAI ChatGPT, Google Gemini, Perplexity) for intelligent report generation.
+FinOps AWS is an enterprise-grade serverless solution designed for intelligent AWS cost analysis, usage monitoring, and optimization recommendations across 246 AWS services.
+It operates as an AWS Lambda application, delivering comprehensive financial analysis, operational monitoring, and optimization insights.
+A key feature is the **Automated Financial Consultant, powered by multiple AI Providers** (Amazon Q Business, OpenAI ChatGPT, Google Gemini, Perplexity), which generates intelligent reports to aid in decision-making and cost reduction.
+The project aims to provide a robust FinOps solution with deep analytical capabilities and actionable recommendations.

 ## User Preferences